When a support request comes in at firstname.lastname@example.org we have a couple procedures to debug where a problem might come from.

 agent will write the logs to a different location.

-It will first try to create a log file in an application's root directory.
-For
+The Ruby gem will first try to create a log file in an application's directory.

-If it has no luck creating a log file it will fall back on the system's
+directory instead.
+If it has no luck creating a log file it will fall back on

-directory.
-This is also where other AppSignal agent files are saved.
+/tmp directory.
+This is also where other AppSignal agent files

 To let AppSignal tell you where it will write its logs to, see the output of the diagnose command.